About Your Ventriculoperitoneal (VP) Shunt Surgery at MSK Kids

 Figure 1: Brain with and without hydrocephalus

-To drain the extra CSF from your brain, a VP shunt can be inserted into your head.
-The shunt takes the fluid out of your brain and moves it into your abdomen (belly), where it’s absorbed by your body.
-This decreases the pressure and swelling in your brain.
+During this surgery, a VP shunt is placed into your head.
+The shunt drains the fluid out of your brain and moves it into your abdomen (belly).
+Then it’s absorbed by your body.
+This lowers the pressure and swelling in your brain.

 Symptoms of hydrocephalus

-As the VP shunt drains extra CSF and decreases the pressure in your brain, it may relieve your symptoms.
-Some symptoms will disappear immediately after the VP shunt is inserted.
+The VP shunt will relieve your symptoms as it drains the fluid from around your brain.
+Some symptoms will disappear right away.
 Others will go away more slowly, sometimes over a few weeks.

 About your VP shunt